Tobin Lake

-Important Bird Area
+Tobin Lake IBA

-The entirety of Tobin Lake and the marshes on the western end are part of the Important Bird Area (IBA), SK 099 Tobin Lake Nipawin.
+The entirety of Tobin Lake and the marshes on the western end are part of the Tobin Lake (SK 099) Important Bird Area (IBA) of Canada.
 In total, the IBA covers 721.04 km2.
 Birds including tundra swans, American white pelicans, Bonaparte's gulls, and ring-billed gulls are found at the lake and neighbouring marshes.

 Parks and recreation

 At the westernmost point of the lake is Maurice Street Wildlife Sanctuary (53.4634°N 103.9322°W).
 The Saskatchewan Natural History Society created the sanctuary in 1968.
 It preserves natural stands of boreal forest that harbours several species of birds and animals, such as woodpeckers, black bears, cougars, and raccoons.

 Tobin Lake Recreation Site (53.5177°N 103.8024°W) is a provincial recreation site on the western shore of Tobin Lake.
 The park has a small campground called Caroll's Cove Campground.
 Caroll's Cove Campground has several well-treed campsites and rustic trappers' cabins that are semi-modern and sleep six set in boreal forest.
 The park also has a picnic area on the lake's shore, several marked hiking trails, and a number of fishing spots.
 Access is from Highway 35.

 East of Tobin Lake Recreation Site is Pruden's Point Resort.
 Pruden's Point has many campsites and modern cabins for rent and facilities include potable water, showers, and laundry.
 At the resort, there's also a picnic area, sandy beach, and lake access for fishing.
 North of Pruden's Point, along Highway 35, is Tobin Lake Trophy Adventures.
 It is a two-storey, ten-bedroom outfitter's hunting and fishing lodge.
 Near the terminus of Highway 35 along the northern shore is Wilderness Ministries Bible Camp.